vercel/modelfusion/docs/blog/2024-01-26-stream-objects-gpt4-nextjs.md

 In this tutorial, we built a travel planner application using Next.js, GPT-4, and ModelFusion.
 This application shows how to generate and stream structured data from GPT-4 to a web browser.
 It also demonstrates how to display this data using React components.

 You can apply this method to develop various applications.
 These applications can generate and send structured information from large AI models.
 It's a new way to use AI outputs in user interfaces.
 If you want to explore more, experiment with the code.
-For more ideas and examples, check out the [ModelFusion repository](https://github.com/lgrammel/modelfusion).
 Happy coding!